kjepo/camelog/README.md

 # 2. Overview of the house

-The next few sections will describe where to find things (such as the ironing board) and give simple instructions on how to perform <i>typical jobs</i>, like washing some clothes.
+The next few sections will describe where to find things and give simple instructions on how to perform typical jobs, like washing some clothes.
 We're assuming that you have used similar appliances before and just need to know what buttons to push to get the job done.

-You will find manuals for some of the appliances at the end of this booklet in case you need to do something out of the ordinary, or simply forgot to bring a book for your holiday.
+You will find links to manuals for some of the appliances in the document.

 Let us now start with the most button-populated part of the house, namely the kitchen.